MCT-master/mct-master.github.io/_posts/2019-09-22-UltraGrid?.md

 ## The UltraGrid software

-[UltraGrid](http://www.ultragrid.cz/) is a free low latency and high-quality video network transmissions software.
+[UltraGrid](http://www.ultragrid.cz/) is a free low latency and high-quality video network transmission software.
 The main benefit of using UltraGrid in the portal is its ability to transmit both high quality 4k video and IP-audio between campuses from the same software.
 Our mission is to successfully install UltraGrid in Oslo and Trondheim so that we can together explore its features and compare it to our current setup.

 Assumed pros | Assumed Cons